 I was very pleased to be part of the Governing Body of Hillside, as I have nothing but very happy memories of what was, and clearly still is, a great school serving its community with pride and giving every one of its pupils the best possible opportunities in order to succeed in life.

-Lisa Wainwright (Staff Governor)
+David Bell (Staff Governor)

 Jenny Rushton (Co-opted governor)

-I have been teaching in Stoke-on-Trent for over 10 years and have worked across the Early Years and Foundation Stage, Key Stage 1 and Key Stage 2.
+I have been teaching in Stoke-on-Trent for over ten years and have worked across the Early Years and Foundation Stage, Key Stage 1 and Key Stage 2.
 My role currently is Assistant Head and SENDCo at Hillside Primary School and I am a committee member at the local pre-school, forging links within the local area.
 I enjoy being on the Governing Body, partaking in key decision making whilst striving to move the school forward from good to outstanding.
 The Governing Body holds the school to account and ensures that the school runs to the best of its ability, serving the community and most importantly, the children, ensuring that they get the very best education – the education that they deserve.